 Help your teens and tweens develop a growth mindset as they dream of the future!
 This journal can help them discover interests, and set positive goals for themselves!

-Five Minute Gratitude Journals for Kids
+Three Minute Gratitude Journals for Kids

 Your child can work on anger management, attitude, and their emotional intelligence with this 5 Minute Gratitude Journal for kids!
 Includes a morning and even section for every day.
 Daily prompts even include fun emoji’s to help you child track their mood.
 Kindness and gratitude prompts included as well!